renderpci/dedalo/Readme.md

 	-  Login to Dédalo with developer user
 	-  Go to the "administration tool" and see the:
 		-  DEDALO COUNTERS STATE
-	-  You will see the differences and Dédalo show the SQL command to apply into the postgreSQL, similar to this:
+	-  You will see the diferences and Dédalo show the SQL command to apply into the postgreSQL, similar to this:
 		-  UPDATE "matrix_counter" SET dato = 75845 WHERE tipo = 'es1';
 	-  This command will change the counters to the new imported values in SQL
 	-  Change the profiles to access users to the new hierarchy.